core-wg/href/draft-ietf-core-href.md

 {: #cddl title="CDDL for CRI CBOR representation"}

 {:#discard1}
-We call the elements of the top-level array *sections*.
+The elements of the top-level array are called *sections*.
 The sections containing the rules `scheme`, `authority`, `path`, `query`, `fragment` correspond to the components of a URI and thus of a CRI, as described in
 {{constraints}}.